 A workflow, in simple words, is a path that is followed to perform a series of tasks.
 Business workflow is used to organize and manage repeated activities and functions in a specific order to attain the desired outcome.

 Workflow can refer to a series of tasks, a person’s or group’s work, or a collection of sophisticated processes operating together.
-As a result of the workflow, an organization can move documents, data, activities, information, and duties.
+As a result of the workflow, an organisation can move documents, data, activities, information, and duties.

 A well-defined business workflow gives employees a roadmap to follow each time they start a new project.
 Workflow consistency allows teams to fulfill project requirements efficiently while effectively disseminating information across the organization.
 Some workflows may comprise a limited number of tasks that move from one stage to another to reach the end of the workflow.
 Others may have a continual flow of information.